Kelsey Kinnamon

 Working with Me

 Sessions together are not just you “venting” and me nodding along.
-They’re active, real, and get to the core of what’s causing difficulties for you.
+They’re active, real, and get to the core of what’s getting in the way of you performing and living well.

-We’ll talk about the hard, sticky thoughts and emotions that keep showing up when you’re training and competing so you can stop relying on ignoring or avoiding them to get by.
-We’ll talk about what comes up when all eyes are on you and the pressure and comparison and expectations you face.
-We’ll talk about you as a human, and how life impacts sport and sport impacts life because feeling well in every domain matters.
-We won’t shy away from the pieces that feel scary to change or look at, we’ll confront and work through them together.
+We’ll talk about the hard, sticky thoughts and emotions that keep showing up when you’re training and competing and how to deal with them so you can stop relying on ignoring or avoiding them to get by.
+We’ll talk about what comes up when all eyes are on you along and how to manage the pressure and comparison and expectations you face.
+We’ll talk about you as a human, and how life impacts sport and sport impacts life - because feeling well in every domain matters.
 We’ll build on the strengths you already have and celebrate every step of growth along the way.
 We’ll focus on enjoying your sport, not just performing well.
+We’ll build real, practical strategies so you feel prepared for whatever challenges get thrown your way.

 The Truth about Mental Performance